samufacanha2/adjacency-matrix-properties/README.md

 $ git clone git@github.com:samufacanha2/adjacency-matrix-properties.git
 ```

-2 - run the following command in the terminal:
+2 - run the following command in the terminal inside the folder of the project:

 ```bash
 $ npm install && npm build